SupportNinja LogomarkSupportNinja Wordmark

 You need to make sure that you're starting to create content based on data.
 If you have analytics that you can pair with competitor research you’ve already conducted, you’ll be able to create pieces of content that your customers or leads are interested in.
 Before moving forward, decide to meet up with your team weekly, monthly, or maybe every six months to stay consistent in your exploration of your Voice of Analytics program.

-Building a Voice of Analytics program is an investment.
+Voice of Analytics program goal

 Let’s bring it all together.
 The whole point is to build a Voice of Analytics program to better inform business decisions like creating content or even creating a new workflow to better manage data.
 It’s an investment.
 If you're able to create valuable content based on analytics and based on customer interactions on your website, social media or your emails, you're better equipped to not only support your business but support the customers that in the end, are using your product or service.